pingidentity/pingdirectory-go-client/configurationapi/docs/AddGenericDelegatedAdminAttributeRequest.md

 ### NewAddGenericDelegatedAdminAttributeRequest

-`func NewAddGenericDelegatedAdminAttributeRequest(attributeType string, schemas []EnumgenericDelegatedAdminAttributeSchemaUrn, displayName string, ) *AddGenericDelegatedAdminAttributeRequest`
+`func NewAddGenericDelegatedAdminAttributeRequest(schemas []EnumgenericDelegatedAdminAttributeSchemaUrn, attributeType string, displayName string, ) *AddGenericDelegatedAdminAttributeRequest`

 NewAddGenericDelegatedAdminAttributeRequest instantiates a new AddGenericDelegatedAdminAttributeRequest object This constructor will assign default values to properties that have it defined,